FREQUENTLY ASKED QUESTIONS

 What will my out of pocket costs be?

-Inpatient costs in a private hospital are covered by medical insurance funds and there will be no out of pocket cost for patients covered by health insurance.
+Inpatient costs in a private hospital are covered by medical insurance funds.

 What about the costs of chemotherapy?